lgaudencio/geography-quiz/README.md

 * Rules and Instructions Modal

-    * The home page will have a button that user will be encouraged to click on for the rules and instructions in relation to the quiz.
+    * The home page will have a button that the user will be encouraged to click on for the rules and instructions concerning the quiz.
 When this button is clicked, a modal will be displayed.
     * This was implemented so that the user can have a clear understanding of how to play the game.

     ![Image of the Modal Button](docs/readme_images/modal-button.png)